The Poison of Polygamy: Publication and translation history

 The novel, written in Literary Chinese, was first published in 53 instalments in the Chinese Times newspaper in Melbourne, between 5 June 1909 and 10 December 1910.
 Each installment was accompanied by an illustration of a young boy holding up a mirror to the Chinese character for "Society".
 Its author Wong Shee Ping was an editor of the newspaper.
 It was rediscovered by historian Mei-fen Kuo while she was researching early Chinese-Australian newspapers.

 The first English translation of the novel, by Ely Finch, was published by Sydney University Press in 2019 in a bilingual parallel edition with historical commentary by Mei-fen Kuo and Michael Williams.

+Theatrical Adaptation

 In 2022 the novel was adapted for the stage by playwright Anchuli Felicia King for a joint 2023 production by La Boite Theatre in Brisbane and the Sydney Theatre Company.